RecardoIT/Active-Directory-Setup-Administration/README.md

 ## Configuring User & Group Permissions

-Lets say you have a folder or specific file that you only want a user, or a group of users to have access to, how do we do this? we'll it is very simple!
+Next you will learn how to secure folders and files to be protected against certain users or groups!
 <img src="https://imgur.com/7zgeEya.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 To begin, select the file and folder you want to grant or deny permissions for and right click it, choosing "properties" for example, i am going to choose my folder called "secret" on the desktop.
 <img src="https://i.imgur.com/AVq8vxr.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-After that, head to the security tab, this is where you can choose what specific users or groups have access to specific files and their permissions, such as being able to change the name of a file, or modifying its contents completely.
+Head to the security tab, this is where you can choose what specific users or groups have access to specific files and their permissions.
 Click the edit button next to "to change permissions"
 <img src="https://i.imgur.com/X7AwTAi.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 This will open the advanced security section of said file or folder.
 Click on the add button and a text box will show up at the bottom titled "enter the objects names to select" type the name of the user or group you wish to use to set permissions with.
 I will type in a group i made called "Level 3" click ok when you're done.